ClusterHQ/flocker/docs/advanced/api.rst

 TODO

 TODO?
 Move most of this document somewhere?
 TODO?
+Change the name of the file?
-Make the service file assert the file exists TODO?
-Make the provision code use the config?
+TODO Make the service file assert the file exists
+TODO Make the provision._install code use the config

 API Details
 ===========